-The documents to be submitted to the Register for assigning the freeboard under provisions of the International Convention on Load Lines are as follows:
+The documents to be submitted to the Register for assigning the freeboard under provisions of LL-66/88 are as follows:

-- .1 lines drawing; - .2 general arrangement plans; - .3 determination of scantlings of hull members; - .4 information on stability for master; - .5 calculation on draught, trim and stability of the ship with the compartments flooded (where the requirements of 4.1.2.2, 4.1.3.3 to 4.1.3.5 shall be complied with); - .6 information on loading and ballasting (if required in accordance with 3.1.3); - .7 arrangement plan of openings in the hull, super-structures and deckhouses with the specification of the types of closures thereof and the heights of coamings; - .8 calculation of strength of hatch covers; - .9 timber deck cargo stowage and securing plans; - .10 data on the bulwark, guard rails, gangways and walkways, freeing ports and systems (sewage, scupper, ventilation, air pipes, etc.) which shall be in conformity with the requirements of the International Convention on Load Lines; - .11 freeboard calculation and drawings of the load line mark.
+- .1 lines drawing; - .2 general arrangement plans; - .3 determination of scantlings of hull members; - .4 information on stability for master; - .5 calculation on draught, trim and stability of the ship with the compartments flooded (where the requirements of 4.1.2.2, 4.1.3.3 4.1.3.5 shall be complied with); - .6 information on loading and ballasting (if required in accordance with 3.1.3); - .7 arrangement plan of openings in the hull, super-structures and deckhouses with the specification of the types of closures thereof and the heights of coamings; - .8 calculation of strength of hatch covers; - .9 timber deck cargo stowage and securing plans; - .10 data on the bulwark, guard rails, gangways and walkways, freeing ports and systems (sewage, scupper, ventilation, air pipes, etc.) which shall be in conformity with the requirements of LL-66/88; - .11 freeboard calculation and drawings of the load line mark.